When users seek silent weapons, they usually seek anything that can be fitted with a suppressor.

 The “crack” of the passing round, especially with supersonic ammunition, might be mistaken for the gun’s statement, which can work as a kind of aural deception to your advantage.

-Top 7 Quiet Guns are discussed in detail as follows.
+The top 7 quiet guns are listed in detail as follows.

 It was a tiny 22 Short semi-auto handgun with tip-up barrels which had a unique appearance.